LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

         - Vowels are 3 pts, consonants are 1 pt.
         - A function that returns a score based on the number of vowels and consonants.

-.. todo: how does the program select this
+		* - Scrabble
+        - The traditional scoring algorithm.
+        - Uses the ``oldScrabbleScorer()`` function to determine the score for a given word.

 #.
 Finish writing ``scorerPrompt()`` so that the user can select which scoring algorithm to use when the program scores their word.
 	Use the selected algorithm to determine the score for the word:

    a.
-If the user enters ``0``, use the simple scorer.
+If the user enters ``0``, have the program output a score using the simple scorer.
    b.
 If the user enters ``1``, use the vowel bonus scoring function.
    c.
 If the user enters ``2``, use the Scrabble scoring option.

+..
+TODO: add example

 C) Transform Scrabble Scoring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^